top of page

 Do you accept my insurance?

-SoCo PT & Performance is an out of network, cash-based practice.
+SoCo PT & Performance is an out of network, private pay based practice.
 Payments from HSA or FSA accounts are accepted.
 If you have out-of-network insurance coverage, you may be eligible for reimbursement.
 What you receive from your insurance company will vary depending on your insurance policy.
 Upon request, a super bill can be provided for you to submit to your insurance company.

 Do I need a referral?